erdos

 Answers

-is equal to the number of edges between its neighbors, which we call \(m_i\), divided by the total number of possible edges between them.
-Thus, if \(k_i\) isi
+3. The clustering coefficient of node i is equal to the number of edges between its neighbors, which we call \(m_i\), divided by the total number of possible edges between them.
+Thus, if \(k_i\) is i's degree, we have

 We finish by observing that